Bath Taxi Tours to and from bath to Stonehenge

-Take A Journey into Britain’s Ancient Past
+Take A Journey into Britain’s Ancient Past from as little as £120.00 return.

 Stonehenge Tour – General Information

-This day tour to Stonhenge will transport you through history as far back as Neolithic times, also known as the Stone Age, to visit the iconic Stone Circle, as well as the Standing Stones of Avebury, prehistoric Silbury Hill, Cherhill White Horse, the National Trust village of Lacock and the picturesque village of Castle Combe.
+Private hire taxi tours to Stonhenge will transport you through history as far back as Neolithic times, also known as the Stone Age, to visit the iconic Stone Circle, as well as the Standing Stones of Avebury, prehistoric Silbury Hill, Cherhill White Horse, the National Trust village of Lacock and the picturesque village of Castle Combe.

 You and your party will travel in comfort and luxury at a pace that suits you.